artsy/README/.github/ISSUE_TEMPLATE/engineering-manager-onboarding.md

 - [ ] Work on improving and expanding this nimble `README` repository to both gain an understanding [from both the existing docs and from speaking to people] of how we have been communicating _and_ to help shape our communication going forward.

+- [ ] As an engineering manager, hiring will become one of your top-priorities.
+To familiarize yourself with the process and the people involved you should be the hiring manager for at least one candidate and be a fly on the wall during an interview and a reference call.
+TBD: We have some disparate google docs on hiring, we should figure out exactly what (compiled) resource to link to for this item.

 - [ ] Get to know our team processes and help us learn from your experiences.
     - [ ] Run an [engineering team standup](/events/open-standup.md).
     - [ ] Present a [Lunch & Learn](/events/lunch-and-learn.md) session on something you’re familiar with from your previous role.